 USCIS identifies work authorization given for a type of visa by a category code.
-This article will provide details on the same covering below topics.
+This article will provide details on the EAD Category Codes, the complete list of the codes, what categories are eligible for 180 days automatic extension.

 What is Employment Authorization Document Code or EAD Code ?